U.N. Secretary-General Ban Ki-moon Appeals to Students

 By Linda Karten

-This fall, the School of Diplomacy and International Relations, in partnership with the United Nations Association of the USA and the UN Foundation, had the honor of welcoming United Nations Secretary-General Ban Ki-moon to Seton Hall as part of its World Leaders Forum speaker series.
+The School of Diplomacy and International Relations, in partnership with the United Nations Association of the USA and the UN Foundation, had the honor of welcoming United Nations Secretary-General Ban Ki-moon to Seton Hall as part of its World Leaders Forum speaker series in 2010.

 More than 1,100 current and prospective students, alumni, faculty and guests from the University community gathered at Walsh Gymnasium to attend this important event.
 In his remarks, Mr. Ban named climate change, the fight against poverty and human security as the top three challenges facing the global community today.